tetratelabs/istio-0to60/docs/circuit-breakers.md

 envoy_cluster_upstream_rq_pending_overflow{app="fortio", cluster_name="outbound|80||web-frontend.default.svc.cluster.local"}
 ```

+The query shows the metrics for requests originating from the `fortio` app and going to the `web-frontend` service.

 The `upstream_rq_pending_overflow` and other metrics are described [in the Envoy documentation](https://www.envoyproxy.io/docs/envoy/latest/configuration/upstream/cluster_manager/cluster_stats#general){target=_blank}.

-The query shows the metrics for requests originating from the `fortio` app and going to the `web-frontend` service.
+Noteworthy are [circuit-breaking specific metrics](https://www.envoyproxy.io/docs/envoy/latest/configuration/upstream/cluster_manager/cluster_stats#circuit-breakers-statistics){target=_blank} showing the state of various circuit breakers.
+For example `rq_open` indicates whether the "requests" circuit breaker is open, and its companion `remaining_rq` indicates how many requests remain to trip the corresponding circuit breaker.

 We can also look at the metrics directly from the `istio-proxy` container in the Fortio Pod: